 Switching or adding third parties to conduct our clinical trials involves substantial cost and requires extensive management time and focus.
 In addition, there is a natural transition period when a new third party commences work.
 As a result, delays may occur, which can materially impact our ability to meet our timelines for bringing our SPEAR T-cells to market, if at all.
+Certain activities relating to the NY-ESO SPEAR T-cell program will transfer to GSK and other third parties as part of the transition of the NY-ESO SPEAR T-cell program to GSK.
+This may result in delays or changes to the NY-ESO clinical program.

 In addition to our Company sponsored clinical programs, our NY-ESO TCR therapeutic has also been used in an investigator-initiated clinical program funded by the European Union, referred to as the ATTACK 2 program.
 The therapy, which was produced under a different manufacturing process than Adaptimmune's NY-ESO TCR therapy and was administered under a different protocol, was being evaluated for the treatment of patients with advanced gastro-esophageal cancer for the first time.
 To date, two patients have been treated under this protocol, one of whom passed away 46 days after initial treatment.
 Said patient experienced enterocolitis and bone marrow failure followed by fatal gangrenous gastrointestinal necrosis and hemorrhage.
 The investigator determined there was a reasonable possibility that these events were caused by study treatment.
 Enrollment in the trial was temporarily paused pending investigation of the patient fatality but an independent data monitoring committee has since recommended that recruitment can resume.
-An amendment to the protocol is currently being considered prior to restarting enrollment in the trial.
-However, the European Union has terminated funding of the trial due to the delays in trial progression and the Company is in discussions with the sponsor, the Christie NHS Foundation Trust, in relation to continuation of the trial.
-There is no guarantee we will reach agreement with the Christie NHS Foundation Trust to continue with the esophageal trial at all or on a timely basis.
+Despite this, the study is expected to terminate and is not currently recruiting.